 "The luxury within matches the beauty without!...a monument to Pantages achievement...a revelation in ornate, resplendent luxury..."
 It's an ad for the "Roomy chairs -- deep chairs that relax tired bodies" by American Seating at the new Pantages in the August 30, 1930 issue of Exhibitors Herald-World.
 The issue is available on Internet Archive.

 When the Pantages got open in 1930, Alexander Pantages had already sold some of his theatres (under duress) to Joe Kennedy at RKO and several to Warner Bros.
-But the Hollywood project had not been part of the sale.
+But the lease on the new Hollywood theatre had not been part of the sale.
 The theatre opened with Pantages' son, Rodney, as manager but it was a Fox West Coast operation.
 Like many other Fox houses, the live portion of the show was produced by Fanchon & Marco.
 The brother & sister team produced vaudeville shows (or sometimes tab versions of musicals) they called "Ideas," that would play around the circuit.

 Scrapbooks containing hundreds of photos of the Fanchon & Marco productions are at the Huntington Library Fanchon & Marco Collection.
-Here on page 55 of Scrapbook 12 we get a proscenium view set for the "Whoopee" Idea, evidently a tab version of the Broadway show.
+Here on page 55 of Scrapbook 12 we get a proscenium view with a set for the "Whoopee" Idea, a tab version of the Ziegfeld-produced Broadway show.

-The theatre had closed earlier in 1932.
-Fox West Coast reopened it October 20 with MGM's "Dinner at Eight" and the F&M "Whoopee" idea.
+The theatre had closed early in 1932.
+Fox West Coast reopened it October 20 with MGM's "Red Dust" and the F&M "Whoopee" idea.
 The United Artists downtown also reopened at the same time with the same film but a different Fanchon & Marco stage show.
 Fox advertised both theatres as under the direction of Sid Grauman, by this time working for them.

 A view across the auditorium from the Los Angeles Public Library collection showing the draping of proscenium and some auditorium areas for the roadshow engagement of "Spartacus" in 1960.
 Look back under the balcony for a view of one of the draped-off areas.
 And check out the curtained-off back of the balcony.